jorgegarciadev/mySerial/README.md

 ####English

 mySerial is an Urwid based serial monitor tool similar to the included on Arduino IDE and Stino.
 It's has been thought to be used via *Secure Shell*.
-Supports local and remote ports using ```serial.serial_for_url```, Also WebSockets (not ssl connections yet).
+Supports local and remote ports using ```serial.serial_for_url```, also WebSockets (not ssl connections yet).

 Requires **Urwid**, **websecket-client** and **pySerial** to work.
 There is included a ```requirements.txt``` file for installing the dependencies: